Flock of Seagulls Bag of Stolen Chips

 The title was selected by the artist from among the dozens of ‘key phrases’ that emerged from the five workshops to which local residents were invited, and the words that are painted on all the many other panels were collected from the same source.

 Morag Myerscough’s mantra is ‘make happy those who are near and those who are far will come’.
-Born and bred in London, she has always lived in the city and has been fascinated by how colour, pattern and words can change urban environments -- and change people’s perceptions of spaces into places.
+Born and bred in London, she has always lived in the city and has been fascinated by how colour, pattern and words can change urban environments - and change people’s perceptions of spaces into places.
 She creates structural installations and immersive spatial works that champion community and public interaction work is characterised by an engaging boldness, strong use colour and high levels of positive energy.

 She often works with community groups to develop ideas that reflect the identity of the users, drawing on shared cultural history and heritage of the local area.
 Her visual vocabulary is inclusive by nature, and its effortless energy resonates both visually and emotionally with audiences well beyond geographical and cultural boundaries.